 Is this really possible for everyone to score more than 90+ percentage?

 No, not for everyone.
-This is all your hard work from the beginning of 12th class.
-In my case study, a huge number of students do not take first 9 months too seriously.
+This is all your hard work from the beginning of the 12th class.
+In my case study, a huge number of students do not take the first 9 months too seriously.
 They start their preparations just before the 3 months of board exams.

 So by using the last 3 months in a very great and smart way, you can achieve a good percentage in 12th class.
 I will give you the tips in my points below, how to prepare for board exams in the last 3 months.

 Will evaluation process harm your percentage?

 Yes, the evaluation process is a manual process in which some government and private teachers are hired to check and evaluate your answer sheets and those teachers evaluate more than 40+ copies in 6 hours, so there are chances of mistake.
 Either in a good way or a bad one.

 Read the full process and tips to prevent you from evaluation process for CBSE Board.

 11 Tips To Score More Than 90% Marks In 10th 12th Board Exam

 As I stated above that, it is all up to your hard work from the beginning of 12th class that whether you score more than 70% or 80% or 90% marks in the board exam.
 Now here are my tips and suggestions to score a good percentage in your class which are the outcome of my case study while teaching my students for 6 years.